benkoshy/rodauth-rails-tailwind-demo/README.md

 ### Instructions:

-Please change the path to the rodauth-rails library in your Gemfile.
+1. **Important:** Please change the path to the rodauth-rails library in your Gemfile.
 I have pointed it to benkoshy.
+2. Run `rails g rodauth:views --css=tailwind` and overwrite everything.

 `./bin/rails db:create`

 `./bin/dev`

 [Visit localhost](http://localhost:3000/)

+Now you can test it out.

 ### Potential Issues